alexcaoys/notes-superbird/README.md

 # Intro

-superbird should and could be a brilliant device with a compact package, good enough I/O and a soc better than Raspberry Pi 2 W (although without WiFi and ports)
+**superbird** (Spotify Car Thing) should and could be a brilliant device with a compact package, good enough I/O and a soc better than Raspberry Pi 2 W (although without WiFi and ports).
+Please keep in mind that this is an embedded device, don't expect it to solve any complicated tasks!

 Anyway, if you still think this will become e-waste for you, **you can for sure support this project by sending it to me :)**